 In the command, change “E” for the letter of the drive you want to protect.

-After you complete the steps, System Protection will enable on Windows 11, and you will be able to create restore points manually and automatically.
+After you complete the steps, System Protection will be enabled on Windows 11, and you will be able to create restore points manually and automatically.